Novellara: Main sights

 In addition to this, Novellara is also home to the second largest gurdwara in Europe.
 This reflects the presence of a very large Sikh community, living in Novellara and nearby places, where they work mainly in cattle farms and dairies, where Parmigiano Reggiano is made.

-As in other towns of the region, (e.g. Bologna), streets are lined with characteristic arcades, intended to offer shade in summer and shelter from rain or snow.
+As in other cities and towns of the region, e.g. Bologna, streets are lined with characteristic arcades, intended to offer shade in summer and shelter from rain or snow.